 An exciting new initiative, formed as part of STC’s Cultural Representation Pledge, the Design Associate Program aims to address the lack of representation of Aboriginal and Torres Strait Islander and culturally and linguistically diverse theatre designers.
 A paid annual Resident Artist Program, the Design Associate Program will mentor and help upskill artists in set, costume, lighting, sound design, music composition and other creative fields to help them transition into theatre work.
-The first participants of the Design Associate Program will be announced later in 2021.
+Our first and current group of Design Associate Program participants are Kate Baldwin, Brendon Boney, and James Lew.

 NIDA PATHWAYS COMMISSION